• Recipes

 Is quinoa too high in calories?

-Is quinoa more calories than rice?
+Does quinoa have more calories than rice?

 No. A cup of cooked white rice has about 40 more calories and 10-20 times more carbs than a cup of cooked quinoa.
 Additionally, white rice is devoid of nutrients, unlike quinoa.
-Quinoa is a superfood with nutrients to help your body while white rice is likely to spike your sugar levels and leave you feeling sluggish.
+Quinoa is a superfood with nutrients to help your body, while white rice is likely to spike your sugar levels and leave you feeling sluggish.

 Recipe